-Back in 2018 former pound for pound star and two weight world champion Andre Ward really caught my eye on Twitter.
+Back in 2018 former pound for pound star, two weight world champion and Hall of famer, Andre Ward, really caught my eye on Twitter.
 It was a tweet thread on 10 habits you should avoid if you want to be a success in boxing.
 It was a real eye-opener to me and as someone who is a boxer myself, it really reminded myself what it takes to be a real success in the sport and even in life.

 Here are Ward’s 10 habits to avoid if you want to succeed in boxing.

 1. Putting drugs or alcohol in your system

 I think this is fairly obvious one to start with, but also very important one.
 If your someone who is constantly drinking and taking recreational drugs in the sport… Let’s be honest… you are not going to go far, especially in boxing.

 Almost all recreational drugs will almost certainly pull you up for a ban if you are to get tested at any point.

 Drinking, of course will affect your overall performance as well if you are doing this while training or even leading up to a fight.